 Mesothelioma and Talcum Powder

 Talc is a natural mineral that is widely used in cosmetics because of its softness and ability to absorb moisture.
 When mined, talc may become contaminated with natural asbestos, which is a known carcinogen.
-In 1973, the federal government put regulations in place requiring all talc providers to be free of asbestos.
+In 1973, the federal government put regulations in place requiring all talc providers to be asbestos-free.

-However, there are a number of reports and studies over the years, which show that these products have never been completely safe, even though J&J continues to vehemently maintain that they are.
-Talcum powder products have also been linked to ovarian cancer in many women who used it for feminine hygiene purposes.
+However, many reports and studies over the years show that these products have never been entirely safe, even though J&J maintains that they are vehement.
+Talcum powder products have also been linked to ovarian cancer in many women who use it for feminine hygiene purposes.

 We are relieved to note that this particular family got their day in court with J&J. Our law firm is working with a number of individuals and families who these dangerous and defective products have impacted.

 If you or a loved one has received a cancer diagnosis as a result of using J&J talcum powder products, please get in touch with an experienced Los Angeles product defect lawyer who can help you pursue your legal rights.